carrot/sprout-static-cms/readme.md

 ### Setup

-You should sign up for a Contentful and BitBalloon account before using this template as you will need an access token for both to complete the template configuration.
+You should sign up for a Contentful and Netlify account before using this template as you will need an access token for both to complete the template configuration.

 How to get a token: